animatedb/solar/README.md

 <h3>Figuring out Use</h3>
 <h4>Electric Use</h4>
-I figured out current use two ways.
+I figured out our current use two ways.
 The first was to find the devices in the home that are using electricty.
 I used a Watt meter (Killawatt) to measure different devices and multiplied by estimated time of use.
 I am showing these numbers just to give an idea of what some devices can use.

 <table>
   <tr><th>Wh/day</th><th>Device</th><th>Description</th></tr>